 Irina Kamshilova

-In Kurgan, Court Fines Woman with Disability, 57, for Believing in Jehovah God
+In Kurgan Court Fines Woman, 57, with Disability, for Her Faith in Jehovah God

-Kurgan RegionOn September 5, 2025, the Kurgan City Court imposed a fine of 300 thousand rubles on Irina Kamshilova.
-It took Judge Denis Cherkasov three months to find the believer guilty of extremism for her religious beliefs.
+Kurgan RegionOn September 5, 2025, the Kurgan City Court imposed a fine of 300,000 rubles on Irina Kamshilova.
+It took Judge Denis Cherkasov 3 months to find the believer guilty of extremism for her religious beliefs.

-Irina first faced persecution in 2021, when she was searched.
-Against the backdrop of persecution, the believer's already poor health deteriorated: she was diagnosed with leukemia and developed heart disease.
+Irina first faced prosecution in 2021, when her home was searched.
+During the prosecution, her already poor health deteriorated: she was diagnosed with leukemia and developed a heart disease.
 In May 2024, Irina's house was searched again, and a criminal case was initiated against her.
-"My pension card was blocked, the house where I live was seized, equipment was seized ...
-But the most difficult thing for me was isolation," said Kamshilova, who was under recognizance agreement until the verdict was passed.
+"My pension card was blocked, the house where I live was seized, technical devices were seized...
+But the most difficult thing for me was the isolation," said Kamshilova, who was under a recognizance agreement until the verdict was passed.

 Irina does not agree with the court's decision.
-"I am accused of extremism, intolerance, incitement to hatred, disrespect for the right to choose, imposing my point of view," the believer said in her final statement. — You know, I was like that when I lived without the laws of God.
-But God... for about 30 years the Bible has been teaching me to show love in practice...
-I cannot agree with the accusation!"
+"I am accused of extremism, intolerance, incitement to hatred, disrespect for the right to choose, imposing my point of view," the believer said in her final statement. — You know, I was like that when I lived without God's laws.
+But God... for about 30 years has been teaching me through the Bible to actually show love...
+I cannot agree with the charge!"

-Irina is grateful to her friends for their support and practical help: someone baked bread for her, someone helped with roof repairs, and so on.
-The believer herself takes an active life position.
+Irina is grateful to her friends for their support and practical help: one baked bread for her, another helped repairing the roof, and so on.
+She likes to use her initiative.
 "I try to help others," she says.
-"During the persecution, I made new friends, and my relationships with old ones strengthened.
+"During the prosecution, I made new friends, and my relationships with old ones strengthened.
 The realization that difficulties are not forever helps me to endure everything.
-I treat them as a disease: yes, there are restrictions, but they are temporary."
+I treat them like an illness: yes, they are restrictive, but they are temporary."

 In the Kurgan Region, five more of Jehovah's Witnesses are awaiting sentences on similar charges.